I'm Invincible: Commercial performance

 "I'm Invincible" debuted at number 21 on the Billboard Japan Hot 100.
 On the Billboard Japan Hot Animation chart, the song debuted at number 5.
 On the Oricon Digital Singles Chart, "I'm Invincible" debuted at number 8.

 Following the release of Uta's Songs: One Piece Film Red in August, “I'm Invincible" reached a new peak on both the Billboard Japan and Oricon charts.
 On the Japan Hot Animation chart, "I'm Invincible" peaked at number 2.
 On the Oricon chart, "I'm Invincible" peaked at number 2 on the Digital Singles Chart and number 3 on the Combined Singles Chart.
 Near the end of September, "I'm Invincible" peaked at number 2 on the Billboard Japan Hot 100.
 The song later received a Platinum streaming certification from the Recording Industry Association of Japan (RIAJ).

 Covers

-Mrs. Green Apple covered "I'm Invincible", which was included as a B-side on their single "Soranji".
+Mrs. Green Apple self-covered "I'm Invincible", which was included as a B-side on their single "Soranji", and later on their fifth studio album Antenna.